Grahnnen/ContactCatalog/README.md

 ## Project Structure

-- The application starts in `Main()`, which calls `ui.MainMenu()`.
+- The application starts in `Main()` which calls `ui.MainMenu()`
 - `MainUiService` manages the main menu loop and handles all user interface interactions.
-- UI methods delegate logic to `ContactService`, which is responsible for creating, validating, filtering, and managing contacts.
+- UI methods delegate logic to `ContactService` which is responsible for creating, validating, filtering, and managing contacts.

 ## Usage
 Seperate Tags with comma(,).